gordonwatts/func_adl_servicex_type_generator/README.md

 Deferred to later (they are now in github issues in the `xaod_usage` project):

 - Photons (head of 21.1 can't run on DAOD_PHYS at the moment)
+- DiTau Jets (head of 21.1 can't run on DAOD_PHYS at the moment)

 ## Development